yassineB91/UAV_UGV_Collaboration/README.md

 4. UGV sensor streams are normalized to `/ugv/*` topics.
 5. UGV ICP aligns LiDAR scan points with the UAV-generated occupancy map for localization refinement.
 6. Dijkstra planning computes shortest paths on the occupancy grid toward goal poses.
-7. TF connector keeps the cross-platform frame tree coherent (`world`, `map`, drone and robot frames).
+7. The planner-visible TF chain is assembled from `robot_state_publisher`, controller odometry, and the `map -> robot1/odom` correction broadcast by `ugv_icp.py`.
-8. Bag recording and post-processing scripts support experiments and dataset generation.
+8. Launch files, container tooling, and docs support repeatable simulation experiments.

 ## Project Idea Diagram